Buying a Home in a Down Market

 If your real estate market is in the middle of a down market, it is normal to wonder if you should wait to buy a home.
 Everybody wants to know how to best time the market when buying a home.
 It's just natural.
 Especially if you're thinking about buying in a down market where homes prices are declining.
 It is normal to wonder how low they will go and whether you should wait.

-You're probably thinking: "Of course, she would say that.
-She's a Realtor, and agents always say 'Now is the best time to buy.'"
+You're probably thinking a Realtor will always say "Now is the best time to buy."
 Well, here is why you might not want to wait to buy in a down market.

 - If you are a seller who wants to move up to a more expensive home in a down market, now could be the best time.
 The longer you wait to sell, the lower the price of your home could fall.

 - If you can arrange for alternate housing, a smart strategy is to sell now, wait a few months, then buy your new home when you do not have a contingent offer.

 - If you sell and buy simultaneously, you'll still be ahead of the game because the price reduction on the purchase is greater than the loss on the sale.

 Taking a Loss on Selling Your Current Home

 For example, say your present house is worth $300,000, but because of high inventory and few buyers, you must reduce your price by 10%.
 So, instead of receiving $300,000, you would get $270,000 and "lose" $30,000.

 Real Profits and Savings